Educating Rita: Revivals

 In 1987, Laurie Metcalf starred as Rita in a production Off-Broadway at the Westside Theatre produced by the Steppenwolf Theater Company.

 From June to July 2001, the Williamstown Theatre Festival mounted a production of Educating Rita at the Nikos Stage starring Jacqueline McKenzie as Rita and Edward Herrmann as Frank.
 The production was directed by Bruce Paltrow and was critically acclaimed with critics touting McKenzie's performance as "wonderfully beguiling and irrepressible...one of the best performances of the year".

 From 26 March to 8 May 2010, as part of the Willy Russell season at the Menier Chocolate Factory, Laura Dos Santos reprised her radio performance on stage as Rita alongside Larry Lamb as Frank.
 This was the production's first London West End revival.
 This production transferred to the Trafalgar Studios in London's West End from 8 July to 30 October 2010, produced by Sonia Friedman.
 Laura Dos Santos reprised her radio and Menier Chocolate Factory performance as Rita, and Frank was played by renowned actor Tim Pigott-Smith.
 Like the Willy Russell season at the Menier Chocolate Factory, the production ran in repertory alongside Shirley Valentine starring Meera Syal.
 A UK tour played in 2012, starring Claire Sweeney and Matthew Kelly as Rita and Frank respectively.

 A 35th anniversary production was staged at Liverpool Playhouse from 6 February to 7 March 2015, starring Leanne Best as Rita and Con O'Neill as Frank, directed by Gemma Bodinetz.
-The same year the Chichester Festival staged a production with Lenny Henry and Lashana Lynch as Frank and Rita.
+In June 2015 a production starring Lashana Lynch and Lenny Henry as Rita and Frank, directed by Michael Buffong ran at the Minerva Theatre, Chichester.

+A 40th anniversary revival directed by Max Roberts and starring Stephen Tompkinson and Jessica Johnson as Frank and Rita opened in spring 2019, running throughout 2020 (during the COVID-19 pandemic) and 2021.